That Epiphany Moment: The Exponential Value of Prototypes

 Jake Trunk

-Jake Trunk is our Senior Product Designer.
+Jake Trunk is our Creative Strategy Director.
 He brings a passion for creativity, sound design principles, and a desire to provide delightful digital experiences.
 Jake is always eager to walk our clients through the process of understanding their users, identifying the users’ needs, and creating digital products that help them accomplish their goals.
 His aim is to always provide innovative and intuitive solutions to digital problems.
 Jake brings skills in all kinds of creative mediums from digital illustration to website prototyping, and he believes that the muscles of creativity grow stronger not only with repetition but with stretching.
 Outside of work, Jake can be found in his art studio working on his latest paintings, or spending time with his wife and two small kids.